The name Marpessa was a mere one-hit wonder in the U.S. baby name data back in 1960:

 Where did it come from?

-But Marpessa wasn’t able to capitalize on this brief period of fame, so she (and her name) soon fell out of the spotlight.
+Marpessa wasn’t able to capitalize on this brief period of fame, however, so she (and her name) soon fell out of the spotlight.

-Marpessa’s name, like her most memorable film, has ancient Greek roots.
+The first part of Marpessa’s stage name — just like her most memorable film — has ancient Greek roots.
 The mythical Marpessa in Homer’s Iliad was an Aetolian princess who had been seized from her mortal lover Idas by the sun god Apollo.
 The name, accordingly, is based on an ancient Greek verb meaning “to seize.”

 Do you like the name Marpessa?
 Would you use it?